United Way – Show Your Local Love Day - NOW Magazine

-Learn more about the issues impacting our community and how all of us can get involved to help support our most vulnerable neighbours by participating in a range of free online panel conversations and workshops on Sept.
-25, including fun interactive activities like DIY mask-making and chair yoga for seniors.
+Learn more about the issues impacting our community and how all of us can get involved to help support our most vulnerable neighbours by participating in a range of free online panel conversations and workshops including fun interactive activities like DIY mask-making and chair yoga for seniors.
+Sept 25.

 Comments are Closed.